lavaeater/turbo-rocket-ultra/README.md

 ### Use Scene2D again

 My god I hate scene 2d - unfairly.
 What I want to do is build a simple system AROUND scene2d, making it much easier for me to use scene2d for what I think is important and cool.
-So what is that, really
+So what is that, really?

+Scene2D has so many things

 ### MVP for now